• Finding the Real Marilyn in When We Were Brilliant by Lynn Cullen

 Are you enjoying The Art In Fiction Podcast?
 Consider giving us a small donation so we can continue bringing you interviews with your favorite arts-inspired novelists.
 Click this link to donate: https://ko-fi.com/artinfiction.

-Also, check out Art In Fiction at https://www.artinfiction.com and explore 2500+ novels inspired by the arts in 11 categories: Architecture, Dance, Decorative Arts, Film, Literature, Music, Textile Arts, Theater, Visual Arts, & Other.
+Also, check out Art In Fiction at https://www.artinfiction.com and explore 2500+ novels inspired by the arts in 11 categories: Architecture, Dance, Decorative Arts, Film, Literature, Music, Photography, Textile Arts, Theater, Visual Arts, & Other.

 Want to learn more about Carol Cram, the host of The Art In Fiction Podcast?
 She's the author of several award-winning novels, including The Towers of Tuscany, A Woman of Note, The Muse of Fire, and The Choir.
-Find out more on her website.
+Check out her website...

 Show More Show Less